 It sounds like it’s way better but in practice, even with a limited set of test scenarios, regression testing is still a lot of effort due to the platform multiplier effect we mentioned earlier.

-Even a short series of tests still has to be replicated across a large series of device types, screen sizes and orientations, browsers, and so on.
+Even a short series of tests still have to be replicated across a large series of device types, screen sizes and orientations, browsers, and so on.
 Consequently, automated regression testing is important even when testing changes that have a limited impact.

 How to Perform Regression Testing

 So how do you go about planning and implementing a sound regression testing process?
-Surely, if it were as simple as “just test everything you already have”, software bugs would be history by now – yet clearly they aren’t.
+Surely, if it were as simple as “just test everything you already have”, software bugs would be history by now – yet clearly, they aren’t.

 Visual testing and regression testing.
 The starting point is figuring out what to test, and the good news is that there’s a simple rule of thumb you can apply here: if your customer can see it, then you should test it.